Out of Many Scattered Things: Lady Stardust

 Four eyes, all closed, snap open.
 A room away, a set of simple sensors come to life.

-A shift in their perspective leaves them looking out of Lightcap’s eyes, then Serge’s eyes, then seeing with the sensors they don’t yet know how to use, studying a field of static grays and static reds.
+A shift in their perspective leaves them looking out of Lightcap’s eyes, then Serge’s eyes, then seeing with the sensors they don’t know how to parse, studying a field of static grays and static reds.

 Speaking is harder.